 It was night, and dogs came through the trees, unleashed and howling.

-Much like the intriguing first line of Mike Allen’s “The Button Bin”, mentioned in an earlier post, the first line of Gil Adamson’s “The Outlander” flies out like the dogs she’s speaking of: unleashed and howling.
-And then the novel continues in unfaltering prose, painting the life of Mary Boulton, a 19-year-old widow, in alternately joyful and harrowing strokes.
+Much like the intriguing first line of Mike Allen’s “The Button Bin”, mentioned in a past post, the first line of Gil Adamson’s “The Outlander” flies out like the dogs she’s speaking of: unleashed and howling.
+And then the novel continues in unfaltering prose to paint the life of Mary Boulton, a 19-year-old widow, in joyful and harrowing strokes.

-Although this novel came out almost ten years ago, in 2007, it remains one of my favorites due to the sweeping poetic language and unremittingly meaningful images and suppositions.
-In the same vein as James Dickey and Mike Allen, Ms. Adamson is a poet first and a novelist second, and when reading either “Deliverance,” “Unseaming,” or “The Outlander,” the reader will realize that something larger is going on, immersed as one immediately becomes in the politics and labyrinths and myths and rhythms and conundrums of the written word.
+Although this novel came out over ten years ago, it remains one of my favorites due to the sweeping, piercing prose.
+In the same vein as James Dickey (Deliverance) and Mike Allen, Ms. Adamson is a poet first and a novelist second.

 Inevitably, there are echoes of Cormac McCarthy.
 Adamson’s writing is very different – richer, more rueful – but her novel shares that sense of troubled souls rattling around in a vast, hostile landscape, saying little yet feeling much.

-Although I wasn’t overly fond of Mary being referred to as “the widow” for the whole novel, I understand the impetus: women as nameless creatures more or less walking in the shadow of society and certainly in that of men.
-When Mary starts thinking, for example, of a man she met and connected with on many levels, including physical, it’s to say this:
+Although I wasn’t overly fond of Mary being referred to as “the widow” for the whole novel, I understand the impetus: women as nameless beings more or less walking in the shadow of society and certainly of men.
+When Mary starts thinking of a man she met and connected with on many levels, it’s to say this:

 As helpless as water to the pull of gravity, the window’s heart ran to William Moreland.
 Pooling there, wasted, unwanted…How foolish it was to let a man in, how terrible his power once you did.

-I shivered on my couch as the phantom snow fell and the stars reeled in the sky above as I read this book, imagining life back then, wild and frightening and raw, described in turns tenderly and brutally in luxurious language.
-Mary’s journey, exciting and terrifying, consumes one.
+I shivered on my couch as the phantom snow fell and the stars reeled, fully immersed in a wild, raw life described in turns tenderly and brutally.
+Mary’s journey consumes one.
 In wondering where she’ll end up, you end up there with her.
-Beautiful and satisfying and well worth reading.